 If you believe you or a loved one has been a victim of medical malpractice in Clearwater or surrounding areas, contact an experienced medical malpractice attorney.
-At Dolman Law Group, we offer a free, no obligation confidential consultation and case evaluation.
+At Sibley Dolman Gipe Accident Injury Lawyers, PA, we offer a free, no obligation confidential consultation and case evaluation.

 We have helped patients who were harmed by medical malpractice in the past, including patients who have suffered:

 - Broken bones and permanent nerve damage resulting from a surgeon’s negligence.

 - Post-operative infections or surgical site infections caused by negligence from either a surgeon, surgical staff, or a healthcare provider